ThomasRigoni7/PINN4GPR/docs/source/installation.rst

 -------------

 By far the easiest way to install all the required dependencies for the project is to use the provided ``install.sh`` bash script found in the root directory of the repository.
-The script requires the command ``python3`` to point at the desired installation of python.
-If not, just execute all the commands as in the script and substitute the first ``python3`` command with the path to your desired python executable.

 First, clone the repository to your machine with: